Mr-xRed/silverbullet-libraries/PDF_with_Pandoc_and_Weasyprint.md

 ### Short instructions how to install `pandoc` and `weasyprint` (on the server side where SilverBullet is running)

 - these instructions are for linux only (debian)
-- maybe it also works with other distros like ubuntu but cant guarantee
+- maybe it also works with other distros like ubuntu but can’t guarantee
 - if you run SilverBullet on docker, these instructions aren’t for you (sorry).

 ```bash